janikkreit/ParticleAI/README.md

 ## 3 Use the Neural Net

-After creating the text-files open the [particleAI.py](particleAI.py) file to set up some last things.
+After creating the text-files open the [main.py](main.py) file to set up some last things.

-Note:
+- specify the *path* and *files* of your data (.txt) files
+- *ratio_MC* defines how often a specific event occurs relative to other.
+This is **very important** for a successful training of the neural net.
+See (Bachelorthesis_Janik_Kreit.pdf) Chapter 5.3.1 (Table 5.2 for more information.
+- the settings for the neural net can changed for further improvements

+**Note**
-> the method *invmass(self, data)* require two particles with parameters (e.g. energy) at the right columns in *data*.
-If you've got more particles in your analysis you need to edit these functions.
+> the method *invmass(self, data)* in [particleAI.py](particleAI.py) require two particles with parameters (e.g. energy) at the right columns in *data*.
+If you've got more particles in your analysis you need to edit this function.

---- WORKING IN PROGRESS ---